joseconti/WangGuard/readme.txt

-WangGuard is fully compatible with Standard WordPress (non-multisite), WordPress MU, WordPress Multisite, BuddyPress (multisite and non-multisite) and bbPress 2.0 plugin.
+WangGuard is fully compatible with Standard WordPress (non-multisite), WordPress MU, WordPress Multisite, BuddyPress (multisite and non-multisite), bbPress 2.0, and plugins like WooCommerce.

-If you have signup enabled on your Standard WordPress, WordPress MU, WordPress Multisite, BuddyPress or bbPress 2.0, this is the plugin you were waiting for.
+If you have signup enabled on your Standard WordPress, WordPress MU, WordPress Multisite, BuddyPress, bbPress 2.0, or 'my profile' in WooCommerce this is the plugin you were waiting for.
 There is nothing like it, is a next generation plugin associated a web service and a new concept of active protection from Sploggers, spam users, unwanted users and Black Hat SEO.
 This is just the beginning.

 WangGuard not only protect your site from sploggers, spam users or unwanted users, WangGuard cleans your database from them.
 No plugin or service does this, only with WangGuard you will get this feature.

 Now Free to everyone for a limited time!.
-Who make more than $200/month, need more than 500 API Queries/month or a company they not have to pay anything until at least June 2012, being able to extend until 2013.
+Who make more than $200/month, need more than 500 API Queries/month or a company they not have to pay anything until at least January 2013.
 We will not charge anything until we develop everything that we want to develop and be the best service by far.

 = Introduction to WangGuard: =